MrSleeps/Juwel-HeliaLux-Home-Assistant-Custom-Component/README.md

 Once installed it gives you a bunch of sensors and a new light that you can turn on and off.

 ## Available sensors

+These sensors are read only, if you want to do things like turn the aquarium light on and off you will need to intereact with light.tankname.

 * `tankname_blue`
 * `tankname_green`
 * `tankname_red`